+- 17. Records of the harbour's operations must be kept, detailing at minimum the following:

+- vessel calls and berth occupation times

+- passenger numbers

-- 19. Records of the harbour's operations must be kept, detailing at minimum the following: - vessel calls and berth occupation times - goods amounts - passenger numbers - waste generated by operations (type, waste entry number, amount and delivery place and date) - waste waters and other waste received from vessels (type, waste entry number, amount and delivery place and date) - energy and water consumption - the results of any inspections carried out - any complaints regarding noise, and the source of the noise - any littering-related complaints from residents of the surrounding shores - exceptional situations, their causes and corrective measures.
+- goods amounts

+waste generated by operations (type, amount and delivery place and date) waste waters and other wastes received from vessels (type, amount and delivery place and date)

+- energy and water consumption - the results of any inspections carried out - any complaints about noise or odours, and the source of the noise or odour - exceptional situations, their causes and corrective measures.

 The records must be kept for three years (or six years for waste) and must be made available to the surveillance authorities if requested.
 The annual report on the harbour's operations must be submitted annually, by the end of February the following year, to the Uusimaa Centre for Economic Development, Transport and the Environment and the City of Helsinki's environmental protection authorities.
 The annual report must contain a summary of the records and a calculation of the emissions into the air produced by vessel traffic, vehicle traffic and industrial machinery (nitrogen oxides, sulfur dioxide, particulates, carbon monoxide and carbon dioxide).
+All information must, where appropriate, be submitted electronically via the environmental protection information system, in accordance with the supervisory authority's more detailed instructions.